marionettejs/backbone.marionette/docs/marionette.region.md

 MyApp.mainRegion.show(myView);

 // Replace the view with another.
 The
-// `close` method is called for you var anotherView = new AnotherView();
+// `destroy` method is called for you var anotherView = new AnotherView();
 MyApp.mainRegion.show(anotherView);

 // Replace the view with another.
-// Prevent `close` from being called var anotherView2 = new AnotherView();
+// Prevent `destroy` from being called var anotherView2 = new AnotherView();
-MyApp.mainRegion.show(anotherView2, { preventClose: true });
+MyApp.mainRegion.show(anotherView2, { preventDestroy: true });
 ```

-NOTE: When using `preventClose: true` you must be careful to cleanup your old views
+NOTE: When using `preventDestroy: true` you must be careful to cleanup your old views
 manually to prevent memory leaks.

 ### `reset` A Region

 A region can be `reset` at any time.
-This closes any existing view
+This destroys any existing view
 being displayed, and deletes the cached `el`.
 The next time the
 region shows a view, the region's `el` is queried from
 the DOM.